Real Estate Broker - Initial/Exam

 - If you do not pass both portions within one year, you must reapply with the PSI.

 - After you pass both portions of the examination, within the one year of eligibility, you have Two (2) years from the date of the most recently passed portion to activate your license.

-Varies - see PSI website - All fees are non-refundable
+Varies - see Candidate Information Bulletin - All fees are non-refundable

 Brokerage - Legal Entities (LLC, Corporation, etc.):

 If you intend to engage in the real estate business as a legal entity (LLC.
 Corporation, LLP, etc.) you must obtain a broker license in the name of that legal entity.
 Follow these application procedures first; then AFTER you pass the CT Real Estate Broker Licensing Examination, download the New Legal Entity Application and mail it with the applicable fees and your passing broker exam score reports.

 Renewal & CE information: